duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 * *Pixel length* - Length of a pixel in the microscope system used for data collection.
 * *Pixel units* - Units of the provided pixel length.
 * *Norpix format* - Tick if a dataset in the Norpix format is analyzed.
+* *Exclude* - List timepoints to exclude  from the tracking process.
+This allows the user to exclude frames from the analysis without having to delete them from the dataset irreversibly.

 ### Output